 Best Value Semi Automatic Espresso Machine – Delonghi EC155

 For your first espresso maker, you will want something that can give you a warm welcome to the wonderful world of espresso making.
 Something simple and thoughtful, yet capable enough to do more than the basics, which is merely brewing espresso.
-Well, look no further than the Delonghi EC155, which is the best espresso maker under $200 you can buy today, and also a real crowd-pleaser.
+Well, look no further than the Delonghi EC155, which is the best espresso machine under $200 you can buy today, and also a real crowd-pleaser.

 Light, compact, and simple in design, with only a big dial on the front face of the maker, the Delonghi EC155 is replete with thoughtful features inside and out.
 Right out of the box, you will get two metal filters to handle single and double shots of espresso as well as Easy Serving Espresso pod (E.S.E. pod).
 An E.S.E. pod, for your info, is a paper filter that contains a measured amount of coffee ground, sort of like a tea bag.